Paint a Gorgeous Metallic

 That moment is what I want to share with you.

-That's why I created this course.
+That's why I created this workshop.

 FOR THE FIRST TIME EVER

-Introducing: The Metallic Watercolor Peacock Course
+Introducing: The Complete Metallic Watercolor Peacock Workshop

 Module 1

-Your Simple Setup for Metallic Watercolor
+Your Stress-Free Setup for Metallic Watercolor

 What to buy, what to skip, and metallic watercolor basics.